Want to go to Japan? Of course you do!

 –small hand towel for your purse/bag – You don’t necessarily need to bring this from home because they are sold EVERYWHERE in Japan (I personally recommend something from a character goods store.), but it’s something you will most likely need once you are there.
 Many public toilets don’t have hand dryers or paper towel.
 That is because most people there will already have a tenugui (hand towel) that they carry around with them everywhere.
 It’s also great to have to dry your hands on after you do the symbolic water purification at a shrine.
 And on a really hot day, you’ll see people taking out their tenugui to wipe their foreheads and the back of their necks.
 Very handy items to have.

 –shoes that are easy to take off and put back on and cute socks – It’s a well-known fact that you need to remove your shoes when you enter a Japanese home but you also do so at some temples, restaurants, ryokan, capsule hotels, etc. Anywhere with tatami flooring, you’ll be expected to take off your shoes at the door.
 You’ll be taking your shoes off and on A LOT.
 The space to do so in the entryway is often quite small and there usually isn’t a place to sit down.
-Anything with laces or tall zippers is going to have you in the way of other people and waste your valuable time.
+Anything with laces or long zippers is going to have you in the way of other people and waste your valuable time.
 Bring a pair of slip-ons, if possible.

 Tip: Do NOT step onto the floor where you take your shoes off with your socks!
 Slide your foot out of the shoe and immediately step up onto the raised floor.